 The left pane displays container objects only.
 The right pane displays the contents of the container object selected in the left pane.
-For example, when you select the Tables folder in the left pane, all of the tables within that folder are displayed in the right pane.
+For example, when you select the Tables folder in the left pane, all of the tables within that folder appear in the right pane.

-Viewing the tables The following illustrates the steps taken to examine the contents of a table folder in a database container.
+Viewing the tables in a database

+The following illustrates the steps taken to examine the contents of a table folder in a database container.

-\ To examine the tables in the sample database:
+❖ To examine the tables in the sample database

-- 1 Expand the Tables folder.
-You may have to expand asademo first. - 2 Each table in the Tables folder is itself a container.
-Select a table in the left pane to reveal the contents of that table in the right pane.
-Each table object contains folders for columns, foreign keys, references, indexes, and triggers.
+- 1. Expand the Tables folder.
+You may have to expand asademo first. - 2.
+Each table in the Tables folder is itself a container.
+Select a table in the left pane.